microsoft/SmartDump/README.md

 # Usage:

-SmartDump v0.95 x64 alpha - memory dump capture utility
+SmartDump v0.99 x86/x64 alpha - memory dump capture utility

 Options:

  -p     PID of target process.
  -ma    Manual full memory dump.
  -d     Collect number of dumps.
  -n     Number of exceptions to be captured.
+Default is 5.
+Set to 0 means unlimited.
  -f     Filter exception based on specified string.
+ -fv    Exclude exceptions contain specified filter.
+Use '|' as delimiter for multiple strings.
  -a     Address of breakpoint.
  -o     Output path of dump(s).
  -h     Or -?/-help.
 Display usage and examples.

 Examples:
 ------------------------------------------